Another dead end. Isaac swore, and regretted it.

 Yasmin looked out with a curious mixture of relief and melancholy, wanting her daughter to make that bridge.

 And Isaac looked out at peace.
 For he knew, as they all did, that it was finally time.
-On every other journey he had made, the cave had closed just as they were about to jump.
+On every other journey he’d made, the cave had closed just as they were about to jump.
 Not now.
 Now, when he looked out, he saw something in the mist, or thought he did, at least.
 A distant, massive silhouette standing still.
 Isaac almost thought it looked like Yasmin.

 Laura’s mother looked down with a steady gaze, questioning, and Laura nodded, her hair whipped back by the wind.
 It blew against them all, trying to force them back into the cave.
 They stood resolute.